 As intriguing as it might seem, Qatar is inhabited in a large majority by expatriates working on its territory in various fields.
 The local, Muslim, population is just over 300 people, whilst there are over 2 million foreigners working and living in Qatar.

 Hence, the population is cosmopolite and the English language is largely used.
 Besides, Qatar is one of the countries that welcomes European and American specialists to work on their land.

-Qatar Is a Wealthy Country
+A Wealthy Country

 Qatar is a very rich country due to its natural resources, especially natural gas and petroleum.
-Actually, Qatar is the sixth country in the world considering the GDP per capita ( after Luxembourg, Switzerland, Norway, Iceland, Ireland and Qatar).

-A major development is brought by the existence of natural resources, luxury real estate also plays a major role in development on the international market, as all the tenants and owners are foreigners.
+A major development is brought by the existence of natural resources.
+Luxury real estate also plays a major role in development on the international market, as all the tenants and owners are foreigners.

-Even if expats are not allowed to buy land, there is a great affluence of homes for sale in Qatar due to rapid and exquisite development on the real estate residential sector.
+Even if expats are not allowed to buy land, there is a great affluence of homes for sale due to rapid and exquisite development on the real estate residential sector.
 The Pearl or Lusail are some of the most incredible developments, where the human creativity combines with engineering to offer people comfort and luxury to the highest standards.

 Living in Qatar Comes with a Price

 Qatar wage level is very high, as the average monthly salary is around 20.000 QAR.
 This comes with a cost, as rent and daily living expenses are similar to, or even higher than, those in Europe or America.

 The lowest salary is around 6 000 QAR, which is also the minimum rent for a studio apartment in a good neighbourhood.